 Six years on, and with a refresh forced by the requirement for it to currently pass Euro5, the MSX has received its initial important makeover.

-The biggest modification could be arguably the styling, with a giant refresh of the bodywork with a touch of neo-retro influence thrown in. apparently the refresh has ushered in easily-removable body panels which will be removed with simply six bolts.
-Nestled within the bodywork is a revised digital digital display dash that now includes a rev-counter and kit indicator, though the chassis is unchanged.
+The biggest modification could be arguably the styling, with a giant refresh of the bodywork with a touch of neo-retro influence thrown in. apparently the refresh has ushered in easily removable body panels which will be removed with simply six bolts.
+Nestled within the bodywork is a revised digital display dash that now includes a rev-counter and kit indicator, though the chassis is unchanged.

-A new Honda sport Corporation (HRC) kit has been free to the japanese market – changing the A1 licence friendly Honda MSX125 Grom into atiny low capability racer.
+A new Honda sport Corporation (HRC) kit has been free to the Japanese market – changing the A1 license friendly Honda MSX125 Grom into a tiny low capability racer.

-Starting in 2017, the favored series sees the small machines raced at variety of painting short circuits, as well as Tsukuba, Sugo and Twin Ring Motegi.
+Starting in 2017, the favored series sees the small machines raced at a variety of painting short circuits, as well as Tsukuba, Sugo, and Twin Ring Motegi.